How to buy crypto with PayPal in Canada

 Cons

-PayPal US cryptocurrency fees
+PayPal US supported cryptocurrencies

 • Bitcoin was released in 2009 and it is known as the world’s first cryptocurrency utilizing blockchain technology.

-• Bitcoin Cash was released in 2017 as a hard-fork (copy) of Bitcoin.
+• Bitcoin Cash was released in 2017 as a hard-fork (copy) of bitcoin.

 • Ethereum was released in 2015 and has since brought thousands of software applications to the blockchain through the use of smart contracts.

-• Litecoin was released in 2011 and is thought of as the silver to Bitcoin’s gold.
+• Litecoin was released in 2011 and is thought of as the silver to bitcoin’s gold.

 • PayPal USD was released in 2023 and is a stablecoin fully backed by US dollar deposits, short-term US Treasuries and cash equivalents.